ehaji1/project-2/README.md

-Key Files:  Project 2 Presentation,
+Key Files:  Project 2 DSE Presentation,

 What is the question?

-  The question is: How similar are the economic factors from the late 2008-2010 and 2020-2022?
-Using the CPI, what were the behaving factors of trends in 2008 to 2022?
+Using the LSTM machine learning model, we will determine how closely the Consumer Price Index can be predicted during two of the most turbulent periods in recent history (2008-2010 and 2020-2022), and if we can predict individual CPI components (i.e. energy, food, shelter).

+We will also use sentiment analysis to validate/contradict our predictions.

 How do we approach the question?